jsabater/calabruix/content/posts/proxmox/pve/cloud-init/index.md

 To keep it simple, a lot of variables are hardcoded in the following example, but you can easily adapt it to your needs.

+When provisioning a virtual machine from the Debian 11 Cloud-Init template, the playbook must apply a custom network snippet via the `cicustom` attribute to avoid a known issue where the default network configuration causes long boot delays.
+Specifically, Debian 11 cloud images may fail to bring up the `ens18` interface cleanly due to Cloud-Init generating incomplete or incorrect `ifupdown` configurations, especially when IPv6 is left blank.
+By injecting a valid, minimal network configuration through a `cicustom` snippet, the playbook ensures a smooth and predictable network setup during first boot, preventing timeout errors and enabling faster provisioning.

 ```yaml
 # inventory/myapp.yml
 myapp: